liftoff/HumanInput/README.rst

 .. code-block:: javascript

-    // Tell it to listen for events on the window var HI = new HumanInput(window);
+    // Create a new instance with the element you want to watch for events var HI = new HumanInput(window);
     HI.on('ctrl-z', (event) => {
         HI.log.info('Keyboard events!', event) });
     HI.on('dblclick', (event) => {
         HI.log.info("Mouse events!", event) });
     HI.on('swipe:up', (event) => {
-        HI.log.info("Gesture events!", event) });
+        HI.log.info("Gestures!", event) });
     HI.on('a b c', (event) => {
         HI.log.info("Sequences!", event) });
     HI.on('shift-ç', (event) => {